 Several testable hypotheses can be derived from Section 5.1.
-First, the effects of spending shocks on output and consumption are smaller the higher the initial debt-to-GDP ratio.
-Second, spending multipliers are higher if households are more restricted in their access to credit, or if actual output is below potential output.
-Third, a higher share of imports over GDP leads to smaller spending multipliers.
-Fourth, a higher government investment share can lead to higher spending multipliers but if implementation lags play a role shortterm multipliers can be smaller.
+First, the effects of spending shocks on output and consumption are expected to be smaller the higher the initial debt-to-GDP ratio.
+Second, spending multipliers can be higher if households are more restricted in their access to credit, or if actual output is below potential output.
+Third, a higher share of imports over GDP is expected to lead to smaller spending multipliers.
+Fourth, a higher government investment share can lead to higher spending multipliers but if implementation lags play a role short-term multipliers can be smaller.
 Fifth, a higher wage share can result in larger or smaller effects on economic activity according to the degree of labor market competitiveness.
 In this section we address those various hypotheses by means of regression analysis.
-We apply Bayesian linear regressions, using the government spending multipliers on output and consumption from Section 4.2 as dependent variables.24 We distinguish both short-run effects on contemporaneous multipliers and long-term effects on multipliers after five years.
+We apply Bayesian linear regressions, using the government spending multipliers on output and consumption from Section 4.2 as dependent variables.24 We distinguish both short-run effects on contemporaneous multipliers and longterm effects on multipliers after five years.
 The fact that the dependent variables are estimated parameters, which may lead to biased standard errors, is addressed in Section 5.3.

 Figure 10 shows the explanatory factors used in the regression analysis.
 The lagged aggregate euro area debt-to-GDP ratio is used to measure the initial financing needs of euro area governments.
 Access to credit is measured by the lagged ratio of credit to households over GDP.25 The state of the business cycle is approximated by the lagged HP-filtered output gap.
-Lagged values are used to address reverse causation from spending multipliers on output and the business cycle.
-As discussed in Section 5.1, the ratio of imports over GDP (in lagged terms) is used to assess the impact of changes in the degree of openness on spending multipliers.
-Finally, we use
+Lagged values are used to address reverse causation from spending multi-

-$^{^{24}}$ We specify diffuse normal priors with mean zero and standard deviation 10^6 for the regression coefficients.
+24We specify diffuse normal priors with mean zero and standard deviation 106 for the regression coefficients.
 In all regressions we control for a constant and a linear trend, in order to address potential concerns of spurious causation.
 Controlling for quadratic trend instead of a linear trend did not lead to any significant changes in the results.
 We furthermore account for the possible presence of heteroskedastic disturbances using diffuse priors on the variance terms.
 The regressions are estimated using a Gibbs sampling algorithm with 1,100 draws dropping the first 100 draws, see Geweke (1993) for details.